dinrise/duke/README.md

-Transferring game to Visual Studio 2019 and refactoring code
+Transferring Duke Nukem Forever 2001 to Visual Studio 2019 and refactoring code